WWE News: The Miz On How Fatherhood Will Impact His WWE Future

-The Miz has regularly played a dastardly heel on WWE television, but outside of the ring he’s a loving family man who has taken a strong liking to his recent foray into fatherhood.
+The Miz has regularly played a dastardly heel on WWE television, but outside of the ring, he’s a loving family man who has taken a strong liking to his recent foray into fatherhood.

 During an interview with Metro, the former World Champion revealed that he always wants to be around his daughters, while also joking about how one of his children helps him get a good workout whenever he doesn’t feel like going to the gym.